Everything you ever wanted to know about pregnancy and beyond

-Seek help early from Quinn Jacobs, RN and Glacial Ridge Hospital lactation consultant, to get your questions answered to have peace of mind.
-Call 320.634.4521 Monday through Friday.
+Seek help early from Glacial Ridge Hospital’s lactation consultants, to get your questions answered to have peace of mind.

 - Breast Pump – Used to express milk for storage, relieve engorgement, or stimulate lactation for women with low milk supply.
 Breast milk can be safely used within two days if it’s stored in a refrigerator.
 You can freeze breast milk for up to six months.

 - Nursing pillow – Specially designed pillows can help you position your baby correctly and help you be comfortable